-That City Council appoint Zachary Lane a homeowner within the Eastside Redevelopment Neighborhood TIF District area to the Eastside Redevelopment Board to fill an unexpired term ending April 30, 2022.
+That City Council appoint one homeowner within the Eastside Redevelopment Neighborhood TIF District area to fill an unexpired term ending April 30, 2022.

 The Eastside Redevelopment Board was established pursuant to the requirements of Florida Statute 163.2517(2)(a)(b) regarding a neighborhood participation process that provides for the ongoing involvement of stakeholder groups in urban infill and redevelopment area.